-As we strongly encourage governors to participate in training, we have 'bought into' the MK Council's development package for governors.
+As we strongly encourage governors to participate in training, we purchase the MK Council's development package for governors.
 This allows all of us to attend as many training courses as we like each term, we also receive whole governing body training sessions on topic of our choice.